-Able to filter up to 100,000 gallons of water – an exceptionally high number compared to other straws.
-Removes more than 99.99% of bacteria and protozoa.
-Includes a portable drinking pouch, plain straw, and cleaning kit.
-Lightweight and versatile.
+Filters up to 100,000 gallons of water.
+Removes 99.99% of bacteria and protozoa.
+Portable drinking pouch, plain straw, and cleaning kit.

-Many buyers had issues getting in touch with the company's customer service representatives.
+Many buyers had issues getting in touch with the customer service.

 Filters up to 264 gallons of clean drinking water.
-Extremely simple design makes product easy for almost anyone to use.
+Simple design makes product easy to use.
 Protects users from nearly 100% of all bacteria and protozoa.

 Difficult to suck water through straw.
-Customers wished the product came with a portable water pouch for on-the-go drinking.
+Customers wished the product came with a portable water pouch.

-Advanced purification system offers three stages of water filtration.
-Includes foldable water pouch, an extra straw for easy drinking, and a cleaning syringe.
+Advanced purification system with 3 stages of water filtration.
+Includes foldable water pouch, an extra straw, and cleaning syringe.
 Handy carabiner attaches to water pouch.

 Cleaning process is a little difficult.
 Water takes a while to get through straw.